blaenk/site/content/notes/algorithms.md

 For each vertex present in the above arrays, the vertex index associated with its weight are stored in a minimum priority queue, such that when the minimum weight is removed the associated index is returned.
 The implication of maintaining the priority queue this way is that given the next minimum-weight crossing edge returned by the priority queue, its associated vertex is the next one to add to the MST.

-An improvement from the lazy implementation is that the eager implementation uses space proportional to $V$ whereas the lazy implementation uses $E$.
+An improvement from the lazy implementation is that the eager implementation uses space proportional to `$V$` whereas the lazy implementation uses `$E$`.

 ``` java
 void primEager(EdgeWeightedGraph G) {